|Class Meets: MWF 9:30,

 Figure 1.
 Integrating Concepts in Biology brings together the five Big Ideas of biology at five different size scales.
 These big ideas fit together like a puzzle to complete students' understanding of biology.

-The questions on the 4 exams will be drawn from the Integrating Questions and the Review Questions at the end of each section.
+The questions on the 4 exams will be drawn from the Integrating Questions and the Review Questions.
 Exams are take-home, closed-book tests.
 The answers to the take-home questions are to be typed, and are due at the next class time.
 Exams are not to be turned in late unless you have made prior arrangements with me.
+Tardy exams are docked one letter grade for each day they are late.
 Acceptable reasons for delay include: death in the family, personal illness requiring physician’s care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.

 Finally, I do not know everything.
 If you think I have said something that is incorrect, please point this out.
 If you ask me a question that I cannot answer, I will research it and get back to you.
 If you have tried to understand the material but just can’t get it, then come talk to me either during my office hours or make an appointment.
 I am happy to work with each of you as much as is necessary.